Hendrick van den Broeck: Life

-While employed by the Ducal court the young Hendrick was involved in an incident.
+While employed by the Ducal court, the young Hendrick was involved in an incident.
 He was provided with a supply of precious glass by the court.
 He had used part of the glass for other purposes without official permission.
 He had been forced to do so out of necessity as the court was slow in paying him for his work.
 Van den Broeck's employment at the court was in peril when the court investigated the matter of the missing glass.
 Adriaan de Witte helped him sort out the matter with the court.
 Witnessed the Ragionamenti of Vasari, Adrian's plan was subsequently also implemented.
 Hendrick may have been accompanied in Florence and Rome by his brother Willem.

 In Florence, he had the greatest trouble keeping his income and expenses in balance and providing for himself.
 He left for Rome where he worked for a few years.
 In 1561 he entered into a contract with the Opera of Orvieto Cathedral to provide decoration of the new altars in the nave.
 In 1565, he finally ruled out the possibility of creating the works himself on site.
 He suggested that his associate Niccolò Circignani paint the frescoes of one of the chapels while he would paint the altarpiece in Rome, where he was then residing.
 In the end Circignani also painted the altarpiece onsite.

 He was commissioned in 1561 by Ranuccio Farnese, abbot commendatory of Farfa Abbey to paint a Last Judgement.
 Van den Broecke created a large canvas painting on the subject, which was influenced by Michelangelo's treatment of the same subject in the Sistine Chapel.
 This is particularly visible in the contorted bodies which are muscular and in an exalted state.
 The influence of the Venetian school is also visible in the nudes.
+Some sources attribute this work to the Dutch painter Dirck Barendsz.
 He worked for the first time in Perugia in 1562.
 Upon his return to Rome he searched for a new formula to get the attention of local patrons.
 He entered into a formal partnership with the painter Niccolò Circignani to collaborate on commissions.

 Duke Adriano Montemelini commissioned van den Broeck to paint the Adoration of the Magi (1564, now in the Galleria Nazionale dell'Umbria) for his chapel in the Church of San Francesco al Prato in Perugia.
 This work was criticized by Giorgio Vasari.
 El Greco disagreed with Vasari's view and admired this work.
-In 1565 he returned to Perugia where he was commissioned by Francesco Bossi, the Papal Governor in 1564-5, to restore frescos in the Chapel or Capella dei Priori in the Palazzo dei Priori by Benedetto Bonfigli.
-He likely painted in the Chapel the fresco of the Crucifixion with Saints Francis and Herculanus in which he included on the lower right a figure of Francesco Bossi in prayer.
+In 1565 he returned to Perugia where he was commissioned by Francesco Bossi, the Papal Governor in 1564–5, to restore frescos in the chapel or Capella dei Priori in the Palazzo dei Priori by Benedetto Bonfigli.
+He likely painted in the chapel the fresco of the Crucifixion with Saints Francis and Herculanus in which he included on the lower right a figure of Francesco Bossi in prayer.
 He received payment in 1565.